 Perhaps it was inevitable.
-Although he left the Stretford End speechless with a stunning over-head kick, Dean Ashton was to hobble off against Manchester United just moments later.
+Although he left the Stretford End speechless with a stunning overhead kick, Dean Ashton was to hobble off against Manchester United just moments later.
 In technical terms, the goal was as superlative a strike as you’re ever likely to see in English football.
 After Bobby Zamora’s cross was headed high into the sky by Wes Brown, Ashton watched the ball like a hawk, timing his effort to perfection while simultaneously holding off the attentions of Rio Ferdinand.
-Ashton caught the ball sweetly and it whistled past Edwin van der Saar.
+Ashton caught the ball sweetly and it whistled past Edwin van der Sar.

 The Red Devils were already 3-0 up and pushed themselves to within touching distance of a second league title in a row but, as extraneous as the goal was in the wider scheme of things, it was impossible not to take notice of Ashton’s quality.
 But was there a celebration?
-A smile back towards his team-mates as if to say “what about that, lads?”
+A smile back towards his teammates as if to say, “What about that, lads?”
 No.

 Instead, there was a grimace and a pull-up, as Ashton knew his strike would be a spectacular final contribution to the game.
 By that stage, in May 2008, it had become an all too familiar sight for Hammers fans – seeing Ashton forced off prematurely, wounded and dejected.
 Indeed, 18 months later, Ashton was forced to hang up his boots, after failing to recover from the ankle injury that had curtailed his progress as a burgeoning English talent.